-English 1A (Critical Reading and Composition) Sophomore Year English 7 (Critical Thinking and Writing across Disciplines) Total units required Select from the courses below for a minimum of 6 units (courses may not count as both a requirement and an elective): English 4 (Critical Thinking and Writing about Literature) English 11 (Introduction to Creative Writing) English 12 (The Craft of Writing Fiction) English 13 (The Craft of Writing Poetry) English 19 (Literary Magazine) English 32 (U.S. Women's Literature) English 32 (U.S. Women's Literature) English 44 (Literature of the American West) ESL 24 (Advanced Reading and Composition) ESL 25 (Advanced Reading and Composition) ESL 26 (Advanced Editing) Humanities 1 (Philosophy, the Sciences, Epic Poetry) Humanities 28 (Classic Myths) Humanities 35 (Greek Tragedy) Mass Communications 1 (Journalism: News Writing and Information Gathering) Mass Communications 2 (Journalism: Investigative News Writing) Mass Communications 3 (Journalism: Magazine and Newspaper Feature Writing) Speech 2A (Oral Interpretation of Literature I) Speech 2B (Oral Interpretation of Literature II) Speech 5 (Readers Theater) Theater Arts 4 (American Cultures in Theater) Theater Arts 10 (Introduction to Dramatic Arts) Theater Arts 11 (Stage to Film) Theater Arts 12 (Film as Art and Communications) Theater Arts 14 (Bay Area Theater)
+ENG 1A (Critical Reading and Composition) 3 Select one of the following courses for 3 units: ENG 3 (Composition and Analysis of Literature) or ENG 4 (Critical Thinking and Writing about Literature) 3 ENG 45 (Studies in Fiction) 3 General Education Courses SOPHOMORE YEAR ENC 7 (Critical Thirdian and Middian areas Dissiplines) 2

+ENG 7 (Critical Thinking and Writing across Disciplines) 3

+ENG 20 (Studies in Shakespeare) 3

+Electives 6

+General Education Courses

+Total units required 60

+Select from the courses below for a minimum of 6 units (courses may not count as both a requirement and an elective):

+ENG 4 (Critical Thinking and Writing about Literature)

+ENG 11 (Introduction to Creative Writing)

+ENG 12 (The Craft of Writing Fiction)

+ENG 13 (The Craft of Writing Poetry)

+ENG 19 (Literary Magazine)

+ENG 32 (U.S. Women's Literature)

+ENG 44 (Literature of the American West)

+ESL 24 (Advanced Reading and Composition)

+ESL 25 (Advanced Reading and Composition)

+ESL 26 (Advanced Editing)

+HUMN 1 (Philosophy, the Sciences, Epic Poetry)

+HUMN 28 (Classic Myths)

+HUMN 35 (Greek Tragedy)

+MSCM 1 (Journalism: News Writing and Information Gathering)

+MSCM 2 (Journalism: Investigative News Writing)

+MSCM 3 (Journalism: Magazine and Newspaper Feature Writing)

+SPCH 2A (Oral Interpretation of Literature I)

+SPCH 2B (Oral Interpretation of Literature II)

+SPCH 5 (Readers Theater)

+THEA 4 (American Cultures in Theater)

+THEA 10 (Introduction to Dramatic Arts)

+THEA 11 (Stage to Film)

+THEA 12 (Film as Art and Communications)

-Theater Arts 14 (Bay Area Theater)
+THEA 14 (Bay Area Theater)

-ENGLISH (ENG)
+English Courses (ENG)

-CRITICAL READING AND COMPOSITION ENG 1A 3 UNITS
+ENG 1A CRITICAL READING AND COMPOSITION 3 UNITS

 Integrated approach to reading, writing, and critical thinking intended to develop ability to read and write complex, college-level prose.
 Examination of ideas in relation to individual's worldview and contexts from which these ideas arise.
 Some research required.
 Prerequisite: English 104 or 105 with a "Pass"; ESL 25 with a "C" or better; equivalent course or appropriate skill level demonstrated through the English assessment process also acceptable.
 3 hours lecture, 1 hour laboratory.
 AA/AS GE.
-Transfer: CSU/UC; CSU GE: A2; IGETC: Area 1A Degree Applicable, Credit Grading Option: GR
+Transfer: CSU/UC; CSU GE: A2; IGETC: Area 1A

-ENG 4 CRITICAL THINKING AND WRITING ABOUT LITERATURE 3 UNITS
+ENG 4 CRITICAL THINKING AND WRITING 3 UNITS ABOUT LITERATURE

 Develops critical thinking, reading, and writing skills as they apply to the analysis of fiction, poetry and drama; literary criticism; and related non-fiction from diverse cultural sources and perspectives.
 Emphasis on the techniques and principles of effective written argument as they apply to literature.
 Some research required.
 Prerequisite: English 1A (completed with a grade of "C" or higher).
-3 hours.
+3 hours lecture.
 AA/AS GE.
-Transfer: CSU, UC; CSU GE: A3; IGETC: 1B Degree Applicable, Credit Grading Option: GR
+Transfer: CSU, UC; CSU GE: A3; IGETC: 1B Degree Applicable, Credit Grading Option: GR grade of "C" or higher).
+3 hours lecture.
+A/AS GE.
+Transfer: CSU, UC;

-CRITICAL THINKING AND WRITING ACROSS DISCIPLINES
+ENG 7 CRITICAL THINKING AND WRITING 3 UNITS ACROSS DISCIPLINES

 Develops critical thinking, reading, and writing skills as they apply to the textual analysis of primary and secondary book-length works from a range of academic and cultural contexts.
-Emphasis on the techniques and principles of effective written argument in researchbased writing across disciplines.
-Prerequisite: English 1A (with a grade of "C" or higher).
-3 hours.
-A/AS GE.
-Transfer: CSU, UC; CSU GE: A3; IGETC: 1B
+Emphasis on the techniques and principles of effective written argument in research-based writing across disciplines.
+Prerequisite: English 1A (with a

+CSU GE: A3; IGETC: 1B